-One of the biggest challenges families face is sourcing print books, but it is possible to buy a large range of used and new physical German media online, if you know what you are looking for.
+One of the biggest challenges families face is sourcing print books, but it is possible to buy a large range of used and new physical German media online.

 It can be hard to purchase new books, as the major German booksellers such as Thalia or Dussmann do not ship to the US.
 Amazon.de or Amazon.com have options, although the selection is smaller on Amazon.com and shipping can be significantly more via Amazon.de than the used sellers mentioned below.
 The major US-based sellers for new books are Kinderbooks, which sells a curated selection of German kids books and learning materials, and GreatBookPrices, which sells many different genres and languages via Abebooks.